 Do you have an internal marketing team?
 How about an internal sales and marketing team?
 Is your "team" or "committee" 1 person?

-It's important to think outside of the obvious choices for the list like your lead sales person.
+It's important to think outside of the obvious choices for the marketing team — like your lead sales person.
 Because this team will be a new one, you'll need to have a kickoff meeting with them to get them off on the right foot.
 You want this meeting to go well and receive the buy-in necessary to make your teams' future efforts successful.
-To help make sure it's a great meeting consider the following agenda.
+But, before anything — you'll need to create an agenda for the meeting.

 1 - Introductions And Overview/Why (Time/Duration: ________)

 - In medium to large organizations, some of the team members may be meeting for the first time in this meeting.
-Make sure everyone knows everyone and their positions in the organization.
+Make sure everyone knows each other and their positions in the organization.

 - Paint an overall picture of the environment you are currently operating in: